 Pool rewards are in three categories: finalization, baking and transaction fee rewards.
 These can have separate commission rates.

 Bounding the size of pools#

 Concordium imposes two caps on the amount of stake in a single pool.
-The first cap bounds the size of a pool with respect to a fraction of the total staked CCDs.
-For example, with the capital bound cap a pool cannot have more than 10% of all the staked CCD.
+The first cap bounds the size of a pool with respect to a fraction of all stake in pools (i.e., excluding passive delegation).
+For example, with the capital bound cap a pool cannot have more than 10% of all the stake in baker pools.
 This limit ensures that the pools remain distributed and prevents the crash of one baker from affecting the whole system.
 A party with lots of capital can run multiple bakers to avoid this cap.
 This would increase decentralization.

 The second cap is on the amount of stake in a pool with respect to the stake of the baker.
 For example, the total stake of a pool can be at most 3 times the stake of the baker.
 This bound is for security reasons as it prevents a party with a small stake from controlling too large a part of the system.
 Every baker’s power is thus still proportional to their own stake, which is crucial for cryptographic security to hold.